314-grp-301/314-grp-301.github.io/README.md

   </tr>
 </table>

-This is evidence of a recent commit for Checkpoint 2.
-Committed 1825 on 20240311.
+### Introduction
+This report serves as an interim status update for the ongoing progress of Team 301’s Portable Weather Station for EGR-314’s Spring 2024 semester.
+A documentary analysis of several past assignments have been condensed into a single source document for ease of reference.
+A more detailed breakout of each topic can be found by clicking the hyperlink headings for each chapter.
+Furthermore, a collection of past multimedia exhibits have been consolidated below.

-## Problem Statement
+### Problem Statement
-- In today's fast-paced world, companies have responded to the demand for real-time weather information, crucial for planning daily activities, by crowdsourcing data from numerous weather stations, which can result in varying accuracy depending on the user's location.
+In today's fast-paced world, companies have responded to the demand for real-time weather information, crucial for planning daily activities, by crowdsourcing data from numerous weather stations, which can result in varying accuracy depending on the user's location.

 ## Concept Design (Portable Weather POD)